Octavian Goga: Romanian "Duce" or "Führer"

 In 1926 together with Vasile Goldiș, Ioan Lupaș, and Silviu Dragomir, Octavian Goga left the Romanian National Party and joined General Alexandru Averescu's People's Party (PP), a populist movement created upon the war's end.
 Interestingly, Goga, Goldiș, Lupaș, and Dragomir were all Orthodox, whereas the PNR leader Iuliu Maniu and other remaining members of the PNR were Greek-Catholic.
 Goga clashed with Averescu over the latter's conflict with King Carol II.
 Together with Goldiș, Lupaș, and Dragomir, Goga founded the National Agrarian Party on April 10, 1932.

-The government chaired by Goga (28 December 1937 - 10 February 1938) and dismissed after 44 days, was created by the National Christian Party resulting from the merger on 14 July 1935 in Iași of the National Christian Defence League (led by Alexandru C. Cuza) and the National Agrarian Party (led by Goga).
+On 14 July 1935, National Agrarian Party (under Goga's leadership) merged with the National-Christian Defense League to form the National Christian Party.

+In December 1937, following general election in which the party finished fourth, Goga was invited by King Carol II to form a government.
+He took office as prime minister on 28 December.